mirudh/Image_similarity/README.md

 **Installing the dependencies**

 Create a virtual environment using the following code:

 --> python -m venv sim_vnv

+Install the below packages using 'pip install' command

 1. Scikit image
 2. opencv-python
 3. numpy